12noonLLC/MathExpressions.12noon/README.md

 ### Usage

-Type an expression in the input field and press **Enter**.
+Type an expression in the input field and press **Enter** or press the ` = ` button.

 Press **ESC** to clear the input field.

-Press the **up-arrow** and **down-arrow** to cycle through previous inputs.

-If you use the mouse to select text in the history, it is automatically copied to the clipboard.
-The focus is also set on the input field so that you can quickly paste the selected text if desired.
-When pasting a number, any currency symbol and grouping separators are removed since they are not allowed in expressions.
+Select a previous expression to copy it to the input field where you can edit it.

 ### Workspaces